-Malta enjoyed a strong 2022, with a reported 24 productions arriving on the island and generating more than $93m (€85m) in inward investment.
-And film commissioner Johann Grech has announced public funding in excess of $38m (€35m) to build two new soundstages and modernise existing facilities at Malta Film Studios.
+Last year, a reported 24 productions arrived on the island, generating more than $89.3m (€85m) in inward investment, and film commissioner Johann Grech has announced public funding in excess of $36.8m (€35m) to build two new soundstages and modernise existing facilities at Malta Film Studios.

 “We want to create a world-class film industry in Malta,” asserts Grech.
 “Apart from having a very strong cash rebate programme, we have excellent crews.”

 Grech is not just bringing international projects to Malta.
-He is encouraging film tourism that celebrate the legacy of previous productions to have shot on the island, among then Munich, Midnight Express, Troy and Gladiator.
+He is encouraging film tourism to celebrate the legacy of previous productions that have shot on the island, among then Munich, Midnight Express, Troy and Gladiator.
 Malta also stood in for Jerusalem in World War Z and was a key location for HBO’s Game Of Thrones.

 The film commission has started promoting the Valletta Film Trail, which takes in 21 locations around the city including the pub where Gladiator star Oliver Reed took his last drink.